tendermint/tendermint/UPGRADING.md

 ## v0.31.0

-This release contains a breaking change to the behavior of the pubsub system.
+This release contains a breaking change to the behaviour of the pubsub system.
 It also contains some minor breaking changes in the Go API and ABCI.
 There are no changes to the block or p2p protocols, so v0.31.0 should work fine with blockchains created from the v0.30 series.